khuyentran1401/kickstarter_project/README.md

 * JQuery

 ## About the files in this project
+* `kickstarter.sql`: Database that contains data on the users, kickstarter projets
 * `loginForm.php`: Login
 * `createAccount.php`: Sign up
 * `landing.php`: Introduce the game and ask users to choose a category and a kickstart project